meltyourface/blank/posts/Tribal-mothers/Crafting-a-Healing-Tea-for-Postpartum-Recovery/index.md

 3. In a large bowl, combine the red raspberry leaf and nettle leaf.
 As you do so, envision the strength of the Earth and the love of the tribe supporting the mother's body.

-Symbolism: Red raspberry leaf nurtures the reproductive system, while nettle leaf provides essential nutrients, replenishing the mother's body after labor.
+**Symbolism**: Red raspberry leaf nurtures the reproductive system, while nettle leaf provides essential nutrients, replenishing the mother's body after labor.

 4. Add the yarrow and chickweed to the bowl, calling upon the healing prowess of these powerful plants to mend any physical and emotional wounds the mother may have sustained.

-Symbolism: Yarrow helps to balance hormones and support the immune system, while chickweed promotes tissue repair and overall vitality.
+**Symbolism**: Yarrow helps to balance hormones and support the immune system, while chickweed promotes tissue repair and overall vitality.

 5. Sprinkle in the lavender and rose petals, infusing the mixture with loving energy and emotional balance.

-Symbolism: Lavender calms the mind, relieving stress and tension, while rose petals open the heart, allowing for deeper bonding between mother and child.
+**Symbolism**: Lavender calms the mind, relieving stress and tension, while rose petals open the heart, allowing for deeper bonding between mother and child.

 6. Complete the herbal blend by adding mugwort, invoking the spiritual protection of the ancestors and tribal spirits.

-Symbolism: Mugwort enhances intuition and connects the mother to her ancestral wisdom, empowering her in her new role.
+**Symbolism**: Mugwort enhances intuition and connects the mother to her ancestral wisdom, empowering her in her new role.

 7. Gently mix the herbs in the bowl with your hands, feeling their energy melding together as you infuse the blend with your prayers and positive intentions for the new mother.